-Although its members currently number nearly 20 percent of the House (including Delegates) – its highest point – the influence of the Caucus has far exceeded its representation in Congress.
+Although its members currently number 106 (including Delegates), or 24 percent of the House – its highest point – the influence of the Caucus has far exceeded its representation in Congress.
 The Caucus’ long list of legislative accomplishments includes:

 - The Pregnancy Discrimination Act